 - Dr. Perez is leading studies to evaluate the role of genetic biomarkers in the development, aggressiveness and therapeutic efficacy of therapies for breast cancer.

 The goal is to enhance the understanding of biological markers and pathways that drive breast cancer growth and development, as well as speed up access to personalized therapies.
 This joint commitment reinforces the pursuit to advance cancer genomics and improve patient care.

 - Claude Jacquillat Award, 2014

-- Girls Inc. of Northern Alberta, Women of Inspiration Educational award, 2013
+- Girls Inc. of Jacksonville, Women of Vision award, 2013

 - Susan G. Komen Brinker Award for Scientific Distinction in Clinical Research, 2013